Scaling Unsupervised Multi-Source Federated Domain Adaptation through Group-Wise Discrepancy Minimization

 \paragraph{Unsupervised Multi-Source Domain Adaptation} Standard UMDA techniques aim to learn domain-invariant representations that generalize well to an unlabeled target domain by reducing discrepancies between the source and target distributions \citep{ben2010theory,NEURIPS2018_717d8b3d}.
 This is mainly achieved by two approaches: maximum mean discrepancy (MMD) \citep{tzeng2014deep, Digit5} and adversarial training \citep{saito2018maximum, fada, liu2018unified}.

 \paragraph{Federated Domain Adaptation} Federated learning is a distributed machine learning technique which allows collaborative training of a global model through aggregation of local model updates \citep{konevcny2016federated}.
 Federated UMDA was first proposed by \citet{fada}, which uses adversarial training to minimize $\mathcal{H}$-divergence without direct access to data.
-Similarly, the most recent federated UMDA approach that also uses adversarial training is FACT \citep{FACT}, which achieves state-of-the-art performance on digit datasets while being inherently scalable and efficient.
+FACT \citep{FACT} is a recent approach that aligns source and target representations using inter-domain differences rather than adversarial training.
+It achieves state-of-the-art performance on digit datasets while being inherently scalable and efficient.
 However, while scalable, this approach introduces high variance and suffers from convergence issues when the number of sources grows, as each training step involves only a single pair of sources.
 Our empirical results show that FACT’s performance becomes unstable in high-source scenarios and often fails to converge on challenging target domains.